rubankopli/wezterm-dynamic-theme/README.md

 - The 'parallax_scaling_factor' simply multiplies the parallax 'scrolling speed' for all the scrolling layers by the value given.
 The other values set the base 'scrolling speed'.
 All of the values correspond to the `parallax` option inside the `attachment` option for a background layer.

+## Acknowledgements
+I was unable to find the source for the 'city' and 'indoors' base images that I used, but I will gladly add those acknowledgements here if I find that out!

 ---

 *Distributed under the MIT License.
 See `LICENSE.txt` for more information.*